 How to Hydrate Thick Hair

 The thicker the hair, the richer the ingredients need to be.
-Garshick says to look for products with shea butter or coconut and argan oil to provide deep hydration that will penetrate the hair shaft and keep moisture locked in.
+Dr. Garshick says to look for products with shea butter or coconut and argan oil to provide deep hydration that will penetrate the hair shaft and keep moisture locked in.
 You’ll want to use a moisturizing shampoo (she loves the Shu Uemura Cleansing Oil Shampoo) and conditioner, and try to incorporate a weekly deep-conditioning treatment.
 Hair masks with rich oils and proteins can help restore hydration, and oil-based serums can seal in moisture after washing.
-Try a conditioning mask like Color Wow’s Money Mask Deep Hydrating Strengthening Hair Treatment or Fable Mane’s HoliRoots Hair Oil.
+Try a conditioning mask like Color Wow’s Money Mask Deep Hydrating Strengthening Hair Treatment or Fable Mane’s HoliRoots Hair Oil, or opt for an overnight mask for extra hydration.

 How to Hydrate Naturally Coily and Curly Hair

-Like thick hair, you’ll want products and ingredients that deliver intense hydration.
-Williams suggests looking for ingredients such as moringa oil, squalane, and argan oil to provide deep moisture to define curls and prevent dryness.
+Like thick hair, products and ingredients that deliver intense hydration will hydrate curly hair.
+Naturally coily and curly strands require low porosity hair care, and Williams suggests looking for ingredients such as moringa oil, squalane, and argan oil to provide deep moisture to define curls and prevent dryness.
 Something like Cécred’s Moisture Sealing Lotion will lock in hydration and boost shine.

 How to Hydrate Aging Hair